wandb/docs/docs/guides/tables/visualize-tables.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Visualize & Analyze Tables
+# Visualize & analyze tables

 Customize your W&B Tables to answer questions about your machine learning model's performance, analyze your data, and more.